THE JOURNALS OF ALAN RHODES

-of landmark hinges on liquor licence
+Fate of landmark hinges on liquor license

 Pointe Claire's Maples Inn has been part of the West Island's history since the 19th century.

 Special to the Gazette